This walkthrough will show how to create SSH keys for use with Juju on Windows.

 Download puttygen.exe from the PuTTY download page

-The file you download is not an installer, but a simple executable you can run directly.
+The file you download is not an installer, but a simple executable that can be run directly.
+Do so and you should see a dialog that resembles:

 The defaults for the parameters at the bottom of the window are correct (SSH-2 RSA and 2048 bits).
 Click generate, and move your mouse back and forth over the window to generate your key.